 Since gears and belts are not being used to produce the power less friction is being used.
-These means less power is being loss and parts are less likely to break down.
+This means less power is being lost and parts are less likely to break down.
 Since stepper motors are brushless, the only wearing parts are the shaft against the bearings.

-Another reason why a stepper motor is very popular is their torque qualities.
+Another reason why a stepper motor is very popular is its torque qualities.

 Torque will hold the motor in exact rotational steps, even when there is no power being supplied to the motor.
 A high drive torque will overcome the torque resisting rotation, and will cause inefficient operation at low power levels.